wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 > Note: To verify authentication is working as expected, open a new browser or use a private/incognito browser window.

 Click the **Get Started** button.
-If everything goes well, you should be prompted to login to your Okta account, and then redirected back to the "Guitar List" page!
+If everything goes well, log in with your Okta account, and Okta should automatically redirect you back to the "Guitar List" page!

 {% img blog/node-express-typescript/okta-login.jpg alt:"Okta login" width:"500" %}{: .center-image }

 ## Add a Navigation Menu

-Now that authentication is working, you can take advantage of the user profile information returned from Okta.
+With authentication working, you can take advantage of the user profile information returned from Okta.
 The OIDC middleware automatically attaches a `userContext` object and an `isAuthenticated()` function to every request.
 This `userContext` has a `userinfo` property that contains information that looks like the following object.

 ```javascript
 {